casouri/happy-path/README.md

 The dimmed text is displayed in `happy-path-dim` face, which inherits from `shadow` face.
 You can customize it to be even more subdued.
 The screenshot uses #CCCCCC for foreground color.

+## AI disclosure

+Claude code is used for creating queries and the test files.